What is Predictive Analytics?

 Predictive Analytics Examples

 A wide range of industries and job roles leverage AI analytics techniques .
-Here are some common examples of how different industries use predictive analytics.
+Here are some common examples of how different industries use predictive analysis.

 Icon of buildings with a dollar sign beside them